operator-framework/java-operator-sdk/docs/documentation/dependent-resources.md

 associated with the same primary resource.
 The target resource is computed and selected based on desired state automatically.

-Formally there were resource discriminators used for:
+Formally there were resource discriminators used for this purpose, still present for backwards compatibility:
 [resource discriminator](https://github.com/java-operator-sdk/java-operator-sdk/blob/main/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/reconciler/ResourceDiscriminator.java)
 Resource discriminators uniquely identify the target resource of a dependent resource.
 In the managed Kubernetes dependent resources case, the discriminator can be declaratively set